 And the surroundings?
 How to bring the immersive sound of Dolby Surround or the latest Dolby Atmos technologies into your living room?
 Simple, just buy a 5.1 or 2.1 home theater system.

 If before a Home Theater system was a luxury that few could afford, now there are many brands that do their utmost to create speaker and subwoofer kits with more affordable prices.

 Of course, the less expensive ones will not really express excellent sound quality, but it will always be better than that proposed by the integrated speakers of flat screen televisions, usually very poor.

 The living room… cinematic

 For this reason, cinemas are suffering a lot.
-On the other hand, just think of the most recent film produced by the famous director Kathryn Bigelow with Ben Affleck and Charlie Hunnam entitled Triple Frontier, or maybe some other Oscar nominated films such as Hell or High Water with Chris Pine and Tommy Lee Jones and Rome by Alfonso Cuaron.
+Just think of the most recent film produced by the famous director Kathryn Bigelow with Ben Affleck and Charlie Hunnam entitled Triple Frontier, or maybe some other Oscar nominated films such as Hell or High Water with Chris Pine and Tommy Lee Jones and Rome by Alfonso Cuaron.

-In addition to the exclusives, Netflix offers a good library of films, including animated ones, among which you can also find masterpieces.
+Besides the exclusives, Netflix offers an excellent library of films, including animated ones, among which you can also find masterpieces.

 The fate of cinema

 So how will the cinema be able to recover and definitively return to its homeland, that is the cinema?